 - For extended periods outside, use a water-resistant sunscreen of SPF 30 or higher.
-Apply 1 oz. (about two tablespoons) of sunscreen to your entire body 30 minutes before going out.
+Apply one ounce (about two tablespoons) of sunscreen to your entire body 30 minutes before going out.
 Reapply sunscreen every two hours or after swimming or excessive sweating.

 - Keep newborns out of the sun.

 - Consider scheduling an annual check-up with a dermatologist.